franky-cast/Blackjack-Game/README.md

 # Build a Blackjack Game

 This is a solution to the [Section 4: Build a Blackjack Game](https://scrimba.com/learn/learnjavascript/lets-build-a-blackjack-game-coa954d1fb213d2a9d5a1c8ab).
-Scrimba challenges help you improve your coding skills by building realistic projects.
+Scrimba projects help you improve your coding skills by building realistic projects.

 ## Table of contents